Amines NEET Questions and Answers Pdf

 Answer: 3

-21. At 0°C temperature reaction of aniline with HNO2 and subsequent treatment with alkaline beta–naphthol solution produces a precipitate whose colour would be________
+21) At 0°C temperature reaction of aniline with HNO2 and subsequent treatment with alkaline beta–naphthol solution produces a precipitate whose colour would be

 (1) Black